AllenZhang-yz/loup-codetest/README.md

 ### Process of finishing this project

-Breakdown the page into decoupled components -> Finish the static version -> Test -> Add state locally -> Test -> Get state from remote firebase API asynchronously -> Test
+Breakdown the page into decoupled components -> Finish the mobile static version-> Test-> Finish the desktop static version -> Add state locally -> Test -> Get state from remote firebase API asynchronously -> Test

 ### Skills used in this App